top1944/duckuments/docs/atoms_80_fall2017_info/30_class_journal_ETH.md

 Comment: TA: Write here the FAQs that students have.

-## Mon Sep 25: Introduction to autonomy
+## Monday Sep 25: Introduction to autonomy

 ### Material presented in class